adonix-org/postrise/README.md

 }
 ```

-:warning: An `UnsupportedOperationException` [will be thrown](src/main/java/org/adonix/postrise/PostgresDataSourceNoRoles.java) when attempting to acquire a connection with a given `ROLE`.
+:warning: If roles are disabled, an `UnsupportedOperationException` [will be thrown](src/main/java/org/adonix/postrise/PostgresDataSourceNoRoles.java) when attempting to acquire a connection from **Postrise** with a given `ROLE`.

 ## :hammer_and_wrench: Build